Darrell Figgis: Constitution Committee

 The Constitution Committee meeting at the Shelbourne Hotel, Dublin; Figgis is seated fourth from the left.

 Soon after the signing of the Treaty, the necessity of quickly drafting a constitution for the proposed Free State became apparent.
-It was intended by Arthur Griffith that Figgis would chair the Constitution Committee, but this proposal was vetoed by Collins who nominated himself for the position specifically to minimise Figgis' influence.
-The animosity between Collins and Figgis remained an undercurrent of the project and in Collins' absence after the inaugural gathering, James G. Douglas, a Collins nominee, kept him briefed of developments by detailed weekly meetings.
-Douglas, who in his memoirs admitted his dislike for Figgis, brought with him onto the committee James McNeill, Clement J. France and R.J.P Mortished who had worked closely with him at the Irish White Cross thus consolidating further Collins' control.
+It was intended by Arthur Griffith that Figgis would chair the Constitution Committee, but this proposal was vetoed by Collins who nominated himself for the position specifically to minimise Figgis's influence.
+The animosity between Collins and Figgis remained an undercurrent of the project and in Collins's absence after the inaugural gathering, James G. Douglas, a Collins nominee, kept him briefed of developments by detailed weekly meetings.
+Douglas, who in his memoirs admitted his dislike for Figgis, brought with him onto the committee James McNeill, Clement J. France and R.J.P Mortished who had worked closely with him at the Irish White Cross thus consolidating further Collins's control.
 The mutual animosity between Figgis and Douglas stemmed from the early days of the Irish White Cross.
 Darrell Figgis had sought nomination as its Secretary.
 Douglas backed McNeill.
 In the end, Collins decided the job should go to Captain David Robinson, but this did nothing to heal the Figgis-Douglas rift.

 Elections

-In the 1922 and 1923 general elections he ran and was elected an independent Teachta Dála (member of parliament) for the Dublin County constituency.
+In the 1922 and 1923 general elections he was elected as an independent Teachta Dála (member of parliament) for Dublin County.

 While still a TD, he stood in the 1925 election to Seanad Éireann, where he polled only 512 first preferences.